 Biarritz is located on the Bay of Biscay, on the Atlantic coast of Aquitaine in the Pyrenees-Atlantiques department (64) in the French Basque Country in southwestern France.
 It is located 35 kilometers (22 mi) from the border with Spain.
 It is a seaside tourist destination known for the Hôtel du Palais (originally built for the Empress Eugénie circa 1855), its casinos and its surfing culture.
+It is part of the BAB Agglomeration community (Biarritz Anglet Bayonne)

 Analysis of stones from the Middle Paleolithic age shows that the Biarritz area was inhabited at that time.
 The Middle Paleolithic broadly spanned from 300,000 to 30,000 years ago.
 Modern humans began migrating out of Africa during the Middle Stone Age/Middle Paleolithic age around 100,000 or 70,000 years ago and began to replace earlier pre-existing Homo species such as the Neanderthals and Homo erectus.